undreamai/LLMUnity/README.md

 LLM for Unity enables seamless integration of Large Language Models (LLMs) within the Unity engine.<br>
 It allows to create intelligent characters that your players can interact with for an immersive experience.<br>
+The package also features a Retrieval-Augmented Generation (RAG) system that allows to performs semantic search across your data, which can be used to enhance the character's knowledge.
-LLM for Unity is built on top of the awesome [llama.cpp](https://github.com/ggerganov/llama.cpp) and [llamafile](https://github.com/Mozilla-Ocho/llamafile) libraries.
+LLM for Unity is built on top of the awesome [llama.cpp](https://github.com/ggerganov/llama.cpp) library.

 <sub>
 <a href="#at-a-glance" style="color: black">At a glance</a>&nbsp;&nbsp;•&nbsp;